Over the years JROS and the individual Regional Squads have benefited from the support of many parents, friends, suppliers and organisations.

 The Orienteering Foundation is an independent charity devoted to helping Orienteers and Orienteering.
 The objectives are to make grants to encourage the enhancement of events and alleviate hardship by supporting groups and individuals.

 The Orienteering Foundation has provided grant funding to JROS since 2013.
-This has supported both summer training camps and the Coaching Courses organised by JROS.
+This has supported both summer training camps and coaching course organised by JROS including the 2023 course.